 500.301: Inspections and Compliance

 Pursuant to M.G.L. c.
 94G, §§ 4(a)(xvii) through (xx), the Commission or a Commission Delegee may inspect a Marijuana Establishment and affiliated vehicles at any time without prior notice to determine the Marijuana Establishment's compliance with M.G.L. c.
-94G, and 935 CMR 500.000.
+94G, and 935 CMR 500.000: Adult Use of Marijuana.
 All areas, activities and records of a Marijuana Establishment and activities and records of Marijuana Establishment Agents are subject to such inspection.
 Submission of an application by or issuance of a License to a Marijuana Establishment constitutes consent for such inspection.

 A Marijuana Establishment shall allow immediate access to the facility on being presented with photo identification documenting the Commission representative's affiliation with the Commission or a Commission Delegee's affiliation with a state agency with lawful jurisdiction over the operations of a Marijuana Establishment.